trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

 # Understanding Fantasy Basketball with Game Theory
 ## Introduction
 Although not as well known as Fantasy Football, Fantasy Basketball is an engaging game for fans to play during the NBA season.
 All fantasy sports use a real sport as a data source (for basketball this means how many points, assists, steals, turnovers etc. are accumulated), and then use that data to compete against other in-league teams every week.
-The following is part white paper, part guide to winning.
+The following is part white paper, part guide to winning, part documentation of the code.
 It is the first attempt I'm aware of that uses Blotto games as a model for Fantasy Basketball as well as the first attempt I'm aware of finding a dominant Blotto strategy using random strategies. https://www.semanticscholar.org/paper/%E2%80%9C-Solving-%E2%80%9D-the-Blotto-Game-%3A-A-Computational-Wittman/241ba18a3819a3341ef091eb99b10dc510f28ef0 this paper compares a selection of pre-defined strategies.

 ## How Fantasy Basketball is Played:
 At the start of the season, each person in a fantasy league picks a team (called drafting).
 Picking well in the draft is incredibly important for doing well during the season because the players available mid-season are not very good.
 Each week during the season, our team goes up against another team in our league in a head-to-head matchup.
 The winner of this head-to-head matchup is whichever team wins the most number of statistical categories.
 In a 9 category league, you need to win at least 5 categories to win that week.
 Those categories are Points, Rebounds, Blocks, Assists, Steals, Turnovers (lower is better), 3-point shots made (3PM), Free Throw % (higher is better), and Field Goal % (higher is better).
 The more games you win, the higher seeded you are for the playoffs (and the easier your fantasy championship run is).